hiddentao/squel/README.md

 Squel supports the standard SQL commands and reserved words.
 However a number of database engines provide their own non-standard commands.
 To make things easy Squel allows for different 'flavours' of SQL to be loaded and used.

-At the moment there is a Postgres flavour which augments query builders with additional commands (e.g. `INSERT ...
+At the moment Squel provides a Postgres flavour which augments query builders with additional commands (e.g. `INSERT ...
 RETURNING`) for use with the Postgres database engine.

 To use this in node.js: